 I believe in real butter and copious amounts of chocolate.
 I believe in coaxing sugar crystals with gentle words of love and encouragement.
 I believe in baking up sweet little morsels of goodness that bring joy to my loved ones.
 My name is Dafna, and I attribute countless moments of unbridled glee to my KitchenAid stand mixer.

 I frequently examine the crumb of a cake or the texture of a cookie for an unusually long time, fascinated by its physical properties.
-One of my biggest goals for this blog is to learn more about baking science.
+One of my biggest goals for this blog is to learn more about baking science; I’ve come a long way, but there is always so much more to learn.
 I would like to transition from following recipes to creating recipes, and I’m getting there slowly; I would like to know scientifically how changing measurements of ingredients affects the finished product, and how to correct a recipe that comes out too dry/crumbly/flat.
 I hope to learn from people reading my posts, through my mistakes, and through continued research.
-My favorite “research” consists of visiting as many bakeries as possible, so I will also chronicle the glorious treasures discovered in my travels.
-I’m looking forward to connecting with talented bakers from all over the world!
+My favorite “research” consists of visiting as many bakeries as possible, so I also like to chronicle the glorious treasures discovered in my travels.
+I really enjoy connecting with talented bakers from all over the world!

 I have been inspired by a number of cookbooks, bakers, and pastry chefs over the years.
-My greatest influences currently are Matt Lewis and Renato Poliafito at BAKED in Brooklyn, and Christina Tosi at Momofuku Milk Bar in New York City.
+My greatest influences currently are Matt Lewis and Renato Poliafito at BAKED and Agatha Kulaga and Erin Patinkin at Ovenly, both located in Brooklyn/NYC, as well Deb Perelman of the fabulous Smitten Kitchen blog, in addition to many other beloved sources.
 My favorite style of desserts is hearty American comfort treats, with a twist.
 I use the best quality ingredients possible (no box mixes or Hershey’s here), and I like modern interpretations of the classics, or new creations inspired thereby.
-BAKED embodies this style perfectly; they have reimagined and reinvented so many classic cookies, cakes, bars, and scones, and I frequently turn to one of their three spectacular cookbooks for inspiration.
-They are unabashed baking geeks… like me!
-What I love about Momofuku Milk Bar is on the other end of the spectrum– Christina Tosi throws many “classic” baking techniques out the window, often turning the traditionally accepted science of baking on its head.
+BAKED and Ovenly embody this style perfectly; they have reimagined and reinvented so many classic cookies, cakes, bars, and scones, and I frequently turn to one of their spectacular cookbooks for inspiration.
+These are unabashed baking geeks… like me!
+I also really appreciate Christina Tosi and her Momofuku Milk Bar for quite a different reason– she throws many “classic” baking techniques out the window, often turning the traditionally accepted science of baking on its head.
 Her book provides endless challenges when I want to try something completely new and different.

 I hope you enjoy reading my posts, and I welcome your ideas, comments, and resources.
 Thank you for sharing my journey… and sweet treats. 🙂